 Employer’s basic obligations: agreement to perform work

-Basic employer obligations: employment agreement
+Basic obligations of the employer: employment agreement

 Are you solving a similar problem?